 3. The Marrow Thieves by Cherie Demaline

 Yes, this is a Young Adult (YA) story, but worth reading nonetheless.
-The Marrow Thieves sets itself in a futuristic time when the population has lost its ability to dream.
+The Marrow Thieves sets itself in a futuristic and dystopian Canada, when the population has lost its ability to dream.
 The only way they can regain this privilege is to steal the bone marrow from indigenous communities, who are on the run from these predators.
 Fair warning: you might want to grab the kleenex for the last 30 pages.
+If you like books set in Canada, this is one you’ll want to pick up!

 4. A Brief History of Seven Killings by Marlon James